The application period for 2020-2021 ends on December 8, 2019!

 - Instructions on how to fill in the online application form

 These instructions, targeted at Finnish applicants, provide you with further information on the questions of the application form and guide you through the application step by step.
 Please follow the instructions while you are filling in the form.
-If there is any contradictory information in the form and the instructions, always follow the instructions for Finnish applicants specifically.
+If there is any contradictory information in the form or in the instructions, always follow the instructions for Finnish applicants specifically.

 Application and attachments